iVariable/Backbone.actAs.Mementoable/README.md

 ### Using model hooks

 This use-case is just a syntactic sugar for events hooks.
-It's useful to keep all your login inside your model.
+It's useful to keep all your logic inside your model.
 Of course you can bind event hooks inside your initialize() method, but there is a better way.

 Let's rewrite previous example in a new way.